crkn-rcdr/cihm-cantaloupe/README.md

       $ docker-compose up --build

-Sets up an instance of Cantaloupe on localhost, port 8182.
+Sets up an instance of Cantaloupe and Apache, listening on *:80.